giantswarm/gitops-server-app/README.md

   redirectURL: https://gitops.fake.cluster.domain/oauth2/callback
 ```

-Bear in mind, as shown in the upstream documentation, the Kubernetes Secret may also be created by hand, or by some other means, in which case the create flag should remain set to `false`.
+Bear in mind, as shown in the upstream documentation, the `oidc-auth` Kubernetes Secret may also be created by hand, or by some other means, in which case the create flag should remain set to `false`.
 No further configuration of the Helm Chart would be required in such case, the Secret should **get discovered by the GitOps Server automatically**.

 #### Configuring Helm Chart for cluster user account method